GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 </h3>

-One way to understand the dynamics of GRNs is through simulation.
+One way to understand the dynamics of GRNs is through simulation; i.e. by simulating the expression over time of genes involved in the GRN.
 Simulating GRNs allows us to:

 -   Test hypotheses about the GRN (by comparing gene expression data collected experimentally to simulations based on our current understanding of the network);
 -   predict the response of an organism to a specific condition (e.g. predict the behaviour of a human cell to the presence of a hormone);